Pathoschild/smapi-mod-dump/source/More Clocks/MoreClocks/README.md

 ## How To Use:
 1. Run the game using SMAPI.
+2. This mod adds 2 new Clock Buildings to the game as well as giving the Gold Clock one new effect.
+3. All Clock options can be changed either by editing the config.json file or using Generic Mod Config Menu﻿
-2. Gold Clock gives you additional 25% more gold for selling items through the Shipping Bin.
+4. Gold Clock - ﻿Gives you additional % more gold for selling items through the Shipping Bin.
+This works the same as the Profit Margin﻿ modifier when you start a new Multiplayer game.
-4. Iridium Clock allows you to plant any seeds any season on your farm.
-It also gives a 25% chance to at the end of each day of Speeding Up all of the machines currently running, meaning their time to finish producing an item is reduced by 25%.
+﻿5.
+Iridium Clock - Allows you to plant any seeds any season on your farm.
+It also gives a %﻿ chance at the end of each day of Speeding Up all of the machines currently running, meaning their time to finish producing an item is reduced by %﻿.
+Currently it costs 10 million gold and 100 Iridium Bars.
-5. Radioactive Clock gives a 25% chance to any crop on your farm (not Greenhouse and Ginger Island) to become Fully Grown overnight.
-It also increases the chance of getting Giant Crops (Vanilla Crops only) to 25%.
+﻿6.
+Radioactive Clock - Gives a %﻿ chance to any crop on your farm (not Greenhouse and Ginger Island) to "mutate" and become Fully Grown overnight :) or to grow by one "growth phase".
+It also increases the chance of getting Giant Crops (Vanilla Crops only) to set %﻿. ﻿Currently it costs 10 million gold and 100 Radioactive Bars.
-6. Enjoy!
+7. Enjoy!